anskyny10/phase4project/README.md

 1. Users can enter desires (what they are looking for or building), search for and view desires, and click to collaborate
 2. Display most upvoted projects and filter
+3. Add authorization and authentication for users
-3. Recruiters can post jobs and users can view jobs
+4. Recruiters can post jobs and users can view jobs

 ## Kanban Board
 https://trello.com/b/QsYydeA5/phase-iv-kanban